Summary

 Inevitably, publicly subsidized or publicly provided education puts the state in the position of deciding what will be taught in schools.
 This has resulted in a number of controversies, most recently about the teaching of American History and Civics.
 This controversy has also had an impact on the teaching of biology, specifically evolution.
 It has also affected other, traditionally less controversial subjects, like mathematics.

 This is not a question that can be resolved by allowing parents, teachers, or school administrators to decide on curriculum.
-If all education was paid for and provided privately that might be an option, but no one wants that solution.
+If all education was paid for and provided privately that might be an option, but there is little support for that approach.
 At a minimum, we need to provide a U.S. History and Civics curriculum that is politically acceptable at the state level.
 Ideally, we should have a nationally acceptable U.S. History and Civics curriculum for K-12 education.
 We think that it is possible to accomplish this objective, but not if any of the parties hope to use the K-12 History and Civics curriculum as an opportunity to press their own narrow agenda.

 2. America has been at its best when it has lived up to those ideals.
 We have been at our worst when we have abandoned them.

-At the same time, we find that it is not appropriate to teach a hagiographic view of U.S. history that fails to note the important failures in our past.
+At the same time, we find that it is inappropriate to teach an overly idealized view of U.S. history that fails to note the important failures in our past.
 Without at least reflecting on these failures, we stand too high a chance of repeating them.
-We believe that it is possible to do that reflection, in an age appropriate fashion, that will also leave students with a sense that, at its core, America is a good place, when it lives up to its noble ideals.
+We believe that it is possible to do that reflection, in an age-appropriate fashion, that will also leave students with a sense that, at its core, America is a good place, when it lives up to its noble ideals.

 Teachers will, of course, insert their own views into classroom discussions.
-The important point is that the sanctioned curriculum reflect a point of view that the vast majority of Americans (not just 51%) can accept.
+The important point is that the sanctioned curriculum reflects a point of view that a broad and durable public consensus of Americans can accept.

 The Teaching of Evolution and Intelligent Design

 We also have had conflicts over school curriculum in the sciences.
 One of these conflicts concerned the teaching of evolution and “intelligent design.”
 We do not believe that there is a defensible alternative theory to the theory of evolution.
 We oppose legislation at the local, state, or federal level that bans the teaching of the theory of evolution or requires the teaching of “intelligent design.”
-At the same time, we believe that teachers are entitled to state their own views in the classroom, as long as they identify them as such.
+At the same time, we believe that teachers may express their own views, provided they clearly distinguish them from the established curriculum.

 Prayer in Schools

 We believe in freedom of and from religion.
-We believe that publicly funded or provided education should be free from efforts to coerce any kind of religious participation from the students or their teachers.
+Publicly funded education should not coerce religious participation by students or teachers.

 On the Separation of Church and State